employee equity compensation in tech startups

 The long-awaited Airbnb IPO was last week.
 Employees had awaited this moment for YEARS.
 How did their stock options and RSUs do?
 And how does it compare to the IPO of DoorDash the day before?

-The story is bit different.
+The story is a bit different.
 The DoorDash narrative is one of continuous hypergrowth.
 Regarding stock options, that means lots of money made – but also:

 These things happened at Airbnb too, but while Doordash was a major beneficiary of the global pandemic, Airbnb was hit hard due to travel restrictions.